LukasKnuth/lknuth.dev/content/writings/smallest_monitoring_stack.md

 }
 ```

-Now, when the `Deployment` starts/restarts, the init container will first restore the current database from the latest backup.
+Now, when the `Pod` starts/restarts, the init container will first restore the current database from the latest backup.
-If there is no database file, one will be created.
+If there is no database file, an empty one is created.
-If the backup can not be restored, the init container fails.
+If the backup can not be restored, the init container fails and the application does not start.
-When an init container fails, no other containers of the deployment are started.
 This makes the error state very obvious: The workload does not start at all.

 Some details in the above configuration are omitted for brevity.